D. M. Balliet: Coaching career

 Balliet was the second head coach in the history of Auburn Tigers football.
 He coached only a single game for the program, a contest against Alabama played on February 22, 1893, at Lakeview Park in Birmingham, Alabama, the first intercollegiate game in the state.
 Auburn defeated Alabama in the game, the first meeting between the two schools, by a score of 32 to 22.

+On September 13, 1893, Balliet started work as head football coach at Purdue University.
+He vacated the position just eight days later, before any games took place, to rejoin the Princeton team as a player.
+This move, permitted under the terms of his contract, was amicably accepted by Purdue.
+Balliet's replacement at Purdue was his former Princeton teammate M. P. Randolph.

-In the fall of 1893, Balliet became the head football coach at Purdue University.
-He led the team to a 5–2–1 record in 1893 and 9–1 in 1894.
-During the 1894 season, Balliet's Purdue squad defeated Amos Alonzo Stagg's Chicago Maroons and outscored opponents by a collective score of 177 to 42.
+Balliet returned as Purdue coach in 1894 and led the team to a 9–1 record.
+During that season, Balliet's Purdue squad defeated Amos Alonzo Stagg's Chicago Maroons and outscored opponents by a collective score of 177 to 42.
 His 1895 squad finished with a record of 4–3.
 In 1897, Balliet was reported to have given up a successful law practice to join the Klondike Gold Rush in Alaska.

-Balliet was re-hired as the head coach at Purdue in September 1901.
-He led the 1901 Purdue team to a 4–4–1 record, but finished the season with consecutive losses to Notre Dame, Illinois, and Northwestern.
-At the end of the 1901 season, Purdue opted not to renew his services.
+Balliet was re-hired by Purdue in 1901.
+While Purdue credits him as head coach that season, several (albeit not all) contemporary news accounts identify Alpha Jamison as head coach, with Balliet in an assistant role.
+The 1901 Purdue team finished with a 4–4–1 record, closing with consecutive losses to Notre Dame, Illinois, and Northwestern.
+At the end of the 1901 season, Purdue opted not to renew Balliet's services.
 In March 1902, the Indianapolis News reported, "He is known to be a good coach, but he turned out a loser last year and Purdue wants a change."
-In four seasons as Purdue's head coach, Balliet compiled a record of 22–10–2.
+At Purdue, Balliet compiled a record of 17–8–1 in three seasons (including 1901) – or 22–10–2 if the team's 1893 season, which he abandoned before the first game, is credited to his record.

 Balliet began the fall of 1902 back at his alma mater, Princeton, as an assistant coach.
 In early October, he joined the football team at Washington and Lee University to assist physical director, Bill Wertenbaker.
 Balliet served as the head football coach at Washington and Lee for the 1903 and 1904 seasons.

 Family and later years

 Balliet married Sara A. Uhrich on July 19, 1894.
-The couple had a daughter, Catharine Urich, born on July 5, 1895.
+The couple had a daughter, Catharine Uhrich, born on July 5, 1895.
 He moved to Myerstown, Pennsylvania, in approximately 1895 and lived there for the next 65 years.
 Balliet worked for most of his career as a coal salesman.
 In 1909, Balliet was employed by the Clark Brothers Coal Mining Company in Philadelphia.
 He described himself at the time as "a globe-trotter for a wholesale coal company."